 Our core service is a 50-minute, one-to-one consultation with one of our professional writing consultants.
-This semester (Fall 2021), the majority of our sessions will meet online, but there will be limited one-to-one appointments available on campus in NVC 8-185 or online via video, audio, or text-only chat.
+For the Spring 2022 semester, one-to-one appointments will be available in-person in NVC 8-185 or online via video, audio, or text-only chat.

 Click on a link below to jump to the relevant section: